mhbeals/mhwood.github.io/histories/trove.md

 item.
 As these corrections are updated hourly, the OCR quality of the collection should be specifically tested for any sub-corpus used at the time of analysis.
-Moreover, periodicals in Chinese, Estonian, French, German, and Italian, currently have a greater variance in OCR quality than the English-level titles, owing to software limitations.
+Moreover, periodicals in Chinese, Estonian, French, German, and Italian currently have a greater variance in OCR quality than the English-level titles, owing to software limitations.
 These provisos acknowledged, independent research undertaken in 2013 showed a general OCR accuracy of 80-90%, with the late 1840s rising to 94% and